shawonsom/Linux_Basic_to_Advance/Linux-for-DevOps.md

 ## 🚀6.File and Directory Management
- - ### 🔴Basic File and Directory Operations
+ - ### 🌟Basic File and Directory Operations
-    - ### ✅Creating, Deleting, Moving, and Copying Files/Directories
+    - ### 🎉Creating, Deleting, Moving, and Copying Files/Directories
     - [ ] Commands
     - [ ] `ls` - list files and directories
       - [ ] `-a` for listing hidden files